-Ruchi was recognised in The Planner’s Women of Influence in 2023 – one of only two barristers to feature on the list – and was named in the 2023 ENDS Report’s Power List of the most influential environmental professionals in the UK.
-In addition, she is shortlisted in the Diversity and Inclusion: Future Leader category at the Chambers UK Bar Awards 2023.
+Ruchi was recognised in The Planner’s Women of Influence in 2023 and was named in the 2023 ENDS Report’s Power List of the most influential environmental professionals in the UK – one of only three barristers to feature on the list.
+She was shortlisted in the Diversity and Inclusion: Future Leader category at the Chambers UK Bar Awards 2023.

 Ruchi has an LLM from Harvard Law School, where she was awarded a Public Service Fellowship, and an LLB (First Class Honours) from the London School of Economics, where she won several prizes including two for best overall performance in the year.
 Ruchi was awarded the Stephen Chapman Scholarship from Inner Temple.